ForgedApps/backstage-catalog-webhook-plugin/README.md

          - kind: ['component', 'api', 'system'] # Restrict to these kinds only, cannot be bypassed
    ```

 2. **Additional Filters (entityFilter)**: These filters are applied after the kind filter.
-You can use any valid Backstage filter here, including kind filters (though these will be further restricted by allowedKinds if it's configured).
+You can use any valid Backstage filter here, including kind filters (though these will be further restricted by allowed kinds if it's configured).

    ```yaml
    catalog: